 Tri-Tip Brisket Gourmet Taco Recipe

 Ah Brisket.
 That meat, boiled on the stove for hours, that always looked grey at family gatherings.
 That's right, I'm NOT from Texas!
-Since Carnitas is basically pan-fried pulled pork, pulled beef, or brisket (the lower chest of poor Mr. Vaca) has become a popular gourmet Amerimex taco.
+Since Carnitas is basically pan-fried pulled pork, pulled beef, AKA brisket (the lower chest of poor Mr. Vaca) has become a popular gourmet Amerimex taco.

 I was recently in Mexico, tasked with cooking for a local taco night and I got a little ambitious.
 The brisket cut is nowhere to be found at Costco (the safest place to buy your meat in the Cabo area.)
 I just couldn't let it go and so I bought some Tri-Tip and hoped for the best.

 Tri-Tip is normally too nice a cut of meat to waste on a slow (2-3 hour simmer) but it actually came out great.
 It is the lower triangle of the bottom sirloin area.
 I tasted it at various phases and it was so tasty!

 This portion of meat (a solid 1lb) made about 12-15 tacos.
 I used a tomato flavored tortilla, special ordered locally.
 I def. recommend flour over corn for this recipe.
 If you are feeling ambitious, make your own and ad some tomato paste to the mix for color and flavor.

 Homemade Flour Tortillas